GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ### Data Lake

-Next, we are ready to create a new `Container` to store our raw data in the Data Lake.
+Since we have already our Storage Acount all set up, we are ready to create a new `Container` to store our raw data in the Data Lake.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/dcef6881-ee50-4f7b-a0b9-a4e040dbb1fc)